 The Truckies' World

-Australia’s truckies have a unique window on the world - traversing urban gridlock and the open spaces of rural highways – and in 2009, The Red Room Company set out to find the poets of this world.
-Dust Poems brought together 6 unique perspectives of the road, both from professional poets and professional truck drivers, exploring their experiences of the road.
+Australia’s truckies have a unique window on the world - traversing urban gridlock and the open spaces of rural highways – and in 2009, we set out to find the poets of this world.
+Dust Poems brought together six unique perspectives of the road, both from professional poets and professional truck drivers, exploring their experiences of the road.